Best 10 AI SOC Platforms For Business (2026)

 Prophet Security AI Logo

 Prophet AI is an autonomous SOC analyst built specifically around SaaS-heavy enterprise environments.
 We were impressed by the investigation engine, which mimics how a human analyst actually works through a case, from planning the investigation to delivering remediation steps.
-Prophet AI investigates every alert, including lows and informational, which is a differentiator in this space.
+Prophet AI raised $30 million in Series A funding in July 2025, led by Accel, with strategic investments from Amex Ventures and Citi Ventures following in February 2026.

-Prophet Security AI SOC Analyst Key Features
+Prophet Security AI Key Features

-Prophet AI stands out for its structured investigation approach and SaaS-first context.
 Every investigation is completed across four stages: alert summary, dynamic question planning, context gathering from SIEMs, data lakes, and security tools, then severity scoring and concrete remediation steps.
-The “Dig Deeper” capability lets analysts ask follow-up questions across single or multiple investigations without switching tools.
-The adapt layer is where sustained value comes from.
-Prophet AI learns from analyst feedback continuously, improving accuracy over time rather than relying solely on pre-built rules.
+Prophet AI investigates every alert, including lows and informational, which is a differentiator in this space.
+The Dig Deeper capability lets analysts ask follow-up questions across single or multiple investigations without switching tools.
+The adapt layer learns from analyst feedback continuously, improving accuracy over time.
+Over the past six months, the platform has performed over 1 million investigations, saving 360,000 hours of investigation time.

 What Customers Say

 Customers say the platform arrives ready to work on enterprise SaaS from day one, without the lengthy tuning period that typically precedes value from AI triage tools.
 Alert fatigue reduction and investigation speed are the most commonly cited operational improvements.
+Prophet AI reports 10x faster response times with 96% fewer false positives.

 Our Take